Umberto Alongi: Biography

-As of September 2016 he is included in the Swiss selection for the Eurovision song contest 2017 with a new song "I can just be me".
+As of September 2016, he is included in the Swiss selection for the Eurovision song contest 2017 with a new song "I can just be me".
 This song is candidate for "Die grosse entscheidungsshow" and it is included on his new album entitled 3 minuti.

 A new album titled Illimitatamente was released in November 2017 in Fino Mornasco Italy, played with Massimo Scoca (bass player) Stewart Copeland, Dee Dee Bridgewater, Bryan Adams, John Martyn, Level 42, Bob Geldof, Tito Gomez (European Tour), John Davis, Linda Wesley, Paul Jeffrey, Tullio De Piscopo, Gatto Panceri, Enzo Iannacci, Enrico Ruggeri, Lucio Dalla and many more); Giordano Colombo (drums player) (Franco Battiato, Antony and the Johnson, Gianna Nannini, Giorgia, Alessandra Amoroso, Valerio Scanu etc); Antonio "Aki" Chindamo (Caterina Valente, Rockets, Marco Ferradini, Riccardo Fogli, Paola Turci, Andrea Braido); Andrea Gentile (guitar player) (Raphael Gualazzi, Giovanni Caccamo, Deborah Iurato, Ermal Meta, Benji e Fede, Marco Carta, Simone Tomassini, Paolo Meneguzzi, Niccolò Agliardi).

 The last single "Pura Follia" was launched on the radio on 18 June 2018.

 The song reached the Italian airplay ranking in 1st place out of the 10 tracks most broad-cast by Italian radio.

-On 2019 He released the new album "Se amore c'è", reaching the Italian airplay indie chart with the single "Con quanto c'è da fare".
+In 2019, he released the new album "Se amore c'è", reaching the Italian airplay indie chart with the single "Con quanto c'è da fare".

 The new studio album "Equidistanti" was launched in December 2020.
 The album was recorded at the Roxy Studio with the featurings of Kenya and AREA.

 Alongi announces the recording of the new album and launches the new singles 'A due passi dal cielo' and 'Ora c'è il sole'.
 'A due passi dal cielo' reaches number two in the Italian radio charts in its first week since its release.

 Umberto Alongi announces the production of his upcoming album and releases preview singles.
 The first single of 2024 is titled "Una risposta non c'è".